Ryan Nembhard

-Ryan Nembhard (born March 10, 2003) is a Canadian college basketball player for the Creighton Bluejays of the Big East Conference.
+Ryan Nembhard (born March 10, 2003) is a Canadian professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA), on a two-way contract with the Texas Legends of the NBA G League.
+He played college basketball for the Creighton Bluejays and Gonzaga Bulldogs.

 High school career

-Nembhard attended Montverde Academy, where he played alongside Division 1 prospects Precious Achiuwa, Cade Cunningham, Scottie Barnes, Day'Ron Sharpe, Moses Moody, Jalen Duren, Caleb Houstan and Langston Love.
+Nembhard attended Montverde Academy, where he played alongside Division I prospects Precious Achiuwa, Cade Cunningham, Scottie Barnes, Day'Ron Sharpe, Moses Moody, Jalen Duren, Caleb Houstan and Langston Love.
 Following his freshman season, he opted to reclassify from the class of 2022 to the class of 2021.
 As a senior, Nembhard helped Montverde defeat Sunrise Christian Academy 62–52 to win the 2021 GEICO High School Basketball Nationals.
 He finished with 12 points, 7 assists, 3 rebounds and 2 steals and won game MVP honors.
 Regarded as a four-star recruit, Nembhard was ranked No. 68 in his class and the No. 11 point guard according to 247Sports.
 In June 2020, he committed to playing college basketball for Creighton, choosing the Bluejays over Ohio State, Stanford, Florida and Seton Hall.

 College career

 In his college debut against Arkansas–Pine Bluff, Nembhard posted 15 points and 10 assists in a 90–77 win.
 On November 16, 2021, he scored 22 points and had five rebounds and five assists in a 77–69 win against Nebraska.
 On February 23, 2022, Nembhard suffered a wrist injury in an 81–79 win against St. John's which required season-ending surgery.
 He averaged 11.3 points, 3.1 rebounds, 4.4 assists and 1.3 steals per game as a freshman.
 Nembhard started all 27 games and was a six-time Big East Freshman of the Week honoree.
 He was named Big East Freshman of the Year.
+As a sophomore, Nembhard averaged 12.1 points, 4.8 assists and 4.0 rebounds per game, guiding Creighton to the Elite Eight of the NCAA Tournament.
+Following the season he entered the transfer portal and ultimately transferred to Gonzaga.

+Nembhard started every game as a junior and averaged 12.6 points and 6.9 assists per game.
+Coming into his senior season, he was named to the Bob Cousy Award watch list.
+Nembhard averaged 10.5 points, 9.8 assists (leading the NCAA) and 1.7 steals per game and led Gonzaga to its 22nd all-time West Coast Conference tournament title.

+Professional career

+After not being selected in the 2025 NBA draft, Nembhard signed a two-way contract with the Dallas Mavericks.

 National team career

 Nembhard has represented Canada in several international competitions.
-At the 2019 FIBA Under-16 Americas Championship in Brazil, he averaged 14.3 points, 9 assists and 2 steals per game.
-In the 2021 FIBA Under-19 Basketball World Cup in Latvia, Nembhard averaged 15.1 points, 3.7 rebounds and 6.7 assists per game, leading his team to the bronze medal.
+At the 2019 FIBA Under-16 Americas Championship in Brazil, he averaged 14.3 points, 9 assists, and 2 steals per game.
+In the 2021 FIBA Under-19 Basketball World Cup in Latvia, Nembhard averaged 15.1 points, 3.7 rebounds, and 6.7 assists per game, leading his team to the bronze medal.
 He scored 21 points in the third-place game against Serbia.